Stock Comparison

 *Disclaimer: This document has been prepared based on information from sources believed to be reliable but we do not make any representations as to its accuracy.
 This document is for information only and opinion expressed may be subject to change without notice and we will not accept any responsibility and shall not be held responsible for any loss or damage arising from or in respect of any use or misuse or reliance on the contents.
 We reserve our right to delete or edit any information on this site at any time at our absolute discretion without giving any prior notice.

-Out of the total 425,280 MT of stocks available at Port Qasim Authority and Karachi Port, RBD palm olein accounts for the largest share at 61.8% followed by RBD palm oil at 30.7%.
-Palm oil and its various fractions make up 95.9% of total ending stocks.
+Out of the total 515,450 MT of stocks available at Port Qasim Authority and Karachi Port, the stocks of RBD palm olein is showing the highest share of 53.1% followed by RBD palm oil 43.8%.
+Palm oil and its various fractions have a share of 100% in the total ending stocks.

 Source: MPOC Market Intelligence